dieselfox1/fincommerce/packages/php/email-editor/docs/rendering.md

 #### `get_styles_from_block()`

-Wrapper for WordPress Style Engine with guaranteed return structure.
+Wrapper for finpress Style Engine with guaranteed return structure.

 ```php
 /**